The Alpha Channel

 The alpha channel is nothing more complex than a grayscale image that controls the transparency for painting operations.
-You can use it like a matte, or template.
+You can use it like a matte, a template or friskette.

 ![]() On screen, the alpha channel is represented by a border that is animated.
 This is commonly referred to as 'marching ants.'
 Some programs will call the alpha channel a 'selection', because the tool is used to isolate parts of an image.
 It could be considered selecting that part of the image. |